pesuyn/AR-APP/README.md

 ## Status of the Project
 **What works**
 - Detection of real faces using ARCore
-- Apply Sticker to real faces
+- Apply filters to real faces

 ## Get started
 To build the project, download and open it in Android Studio.
 All dependencies should automatically be fetched by Android Studio.